Das Volk (1945)

-The editorial offices were located inside the SPD party headquarters on Behrenstrasse in East Berlin.
-Meier wanted to shift the editorial offices to West Berlin, but this was allegedly blocked by the Soviet authorities.
+The paper's editorial offices were inside SPD party headquarters on Behrenstrasse in East Berlin.
+Meier wanted to move the editorial offices to West Berlin, but this was allegedly blocked by the Soviet authorities.

-On 23 April 1946, Das Volk was replaced by Neues Deutschland (organ of the Socialist Unity Party of Germany, SED), founded as a result of the merger of Das Volk with the KPD organ Deutsche Volkszeitung.
-During the merger talks between SPD and KPD the idea of retaining publication Das Volk had been discussed, but as a local organ of SED in Berlin.
+On 23 April 1946, in the wake of the SPD merging with the KPD to form the Socialist Unity Party of Germany (SED), Das Volk merged with Deutsche Volkszeitung to become the SED organ Neues Deutschland.
+During the SPD-KPD merger talks the idea of continuing publication of Das Volk had been discussed, but only as a local organ of the SED in Berlin.
 On 25 April 1946, the SED leadership named Max Nierich co-editor-in-chief of Neues Deutschland.